franzreitmayer/ABAP_LOGGING/README.md

 Simple Logging Framework for ABAP Netweaver

 ## Description
 This framework is designed to enable fluent, less verbose and isolated logging at ABAP Netweaver stack.
-ABAP Netweaver Stack offeres the Busines Application Log to support logging.
-However the api to use is is still not object oriented and quite verbose.
-This frameworks offers an object oriented wrapper to support he most common logging operations.
+ABAP Netweaver Stack offeres the Busines Application Log (BAL) to support logging.
+However the BAL-API is is still not object oriented and quite verbose.
+This framework offers an object oriented wrapper to support he most common logging operations.

 ## Installation
 The framework is managed on github with the use of ZABAPGIT (https://github.com/larshp/abapGit/blob/master/src/zabapgit.prog.abap) So you can use ZABAPGIT to install the code at your system.
 As a __post installation task__ you need to __create a BAL log object__ (Transaction SLG0) with the name __ZCALOGDEF__ and a __subobject__ assigned to with the same name __ZCALOGDEF__.
 In order to check wether the installation was successful you can run the unit test of class ZCL_CALOG_HEADER.